 (Organisation) will exercise discretion and may require applicants to provide a Police check in accordance with the law and as appropriate, before they commence their engagement and during their time with (Organisation) in regular intervals.

-(Organisation) will undertake thorough reference checks prior to engaging any personnel.
+(Organisation) will undertake at least two thorough reference checks prior to engaging any personnel.

 Once engaged, (Organisation) will provide staff and volunteers with access to this policy and staff and volunteers must review and acknowledge their understanding of this policy.

-(Organisation) requires that affiliated clubs ensure all staff and volunteers (including coaches and any officials) likely to have contact with athletes (and other children) have a current WWCC, which needs to be signed off annually as part of the affiliation process.
-Clubs which do not comply with their legal obligations will be found to have not complied with the (Organisation) affiliation requirements and will be disaffiliated.
+[OPTIONAL BUT BEST PRACTICE - (Organisation) requires that affiliated clubs ensure all staff and volunteers (including coaches and any officials) likely to have contact with athletes (and other children) have a current WWCC, which needs to be signed off annually as part of the affiliation process.
+Clubs which do not comply with their legal obligations will be found to have not complied with the (Organisation) affiliation requirements and will be disaffiliated.]

 (Organisation) requires all affiliated club personnel including owners, Committee Members, Volunteers, Coaches and Judges and anyone else who has contact with children to possess a valid working with children check.
-Any costs associated with gaining a valid WWCC will be dealt with in a manner determined by that club..
+Any costs associated with gaining a valid WWCC will be dealt with in a manner determined by that club.

+SUPPORTING PERSONNEL

+(Organisation) is committed to ensuring that all staff, Board members, volunteers and contractors receive training to ensure that they understand their responsibilities in relation to child safety.
+Mandatory training at (Organisation) includes:

+[INSERT – eg, Induction, Play by the Rules Training, risk management training, cultural awareness training, etc].

+(Organisation) assists its Board members, staff, contractors and volunteers to incorporate child safety considerations into decision-makingand to promote a culturally safe environment where children are empowered to speak up about issues that affect them.

 RISK MANAGEMENT APPROACH

 Child safety is a part of (Organisation)'s overall risk management approach.

+[INSERT ANY OTHER REQUIREMENTS - See CCYP Guide for Creating a Child Safe Organisation, page 30]

 POLICY BREACHES

 It is a breach of this policy for any person or organisation to which this policy applies, to have been found to have done anything contrary to this policy.
-Any person who may breach this policy is subject to (insert relevant organisation Member Protection Policy and/or additional discipline processes).
+Any person who may breach this policy is subject to (insert relevant organisation discipline process, Member Protection Policy and/or grievence procedure outlined in the organistaion constitution).

 POLICY PROMOTION